gajus/eslint-plugin-jsdoc/.README/rules/require-description-complete-sentence.md

   character must be preceded by a line ending with a period.
 * A colon or semi-colon followed by two line breaks is still part of the containing paragraph (unlike normal dual line breaks).
+* Text within inline tags `{...}` are not checked for sentence divisions.
+* Periods after items within the `abbreviations` option array are not treated as sentence endings.

 #### Options